Ian Campbell (opera director): Opera career

 His stage directing credits include La bohème (1981) and The Tales of Hoffmann (1982) for the State Opera of South Australia; Cavalleria rusticana and Pagliacci for Santa Barbara Grand Opera (1999).
-For San Diego Opera he has staged Falstaff (1999), Il trovatore (2000), Tosca (2002), Katya Kabanova (2004) with Patricia Racette, La traviata (2004) with Anja Harteros singing her first Violetta, La bohème (2005) with Richard Leech, and Don Quichotte (2009) with Ferruccio Furlanetto and Denyce Graves.
+For San Diego Opera he has staged Falstaff (1999), Il trovatore (2000), Tosca (2002), Katya Kabanova (2004) with Patricia Racette, La traviata (2004) with Anja Harteros singing her first Violetta, La bohème (2005) with Richard Leech, Don Quichotte (2009) with Ferruccio Furlanetto and Denyce Graves, and Murder in the Cathedral (2013) with Furlanetto.

-Campbell is a past Chairman of Opera America.
-He was a Guest Professor of Music at San Diego State University in 1986, conducted annual master classes for singers at the Music Academy of the West in Santa Barbara for seven years, and chaired the judging panel for the Metropolitan Opera auditions in the Sydney Opera House in Australia in August 1989.
+In 1998 in association with UCSD-TV he created the television programs Opera Spotlight and Opera Talk!
+With Nicolas Reveles.
 For 20 years Campbell produced and hosted programs on San Diego radio, and in 2003 his program “At the Opera with Ian Campbell” was awarded both First Place for a Radio Series, and Best of Show for Radio by the San Diego Press Club.

+Campbell is a past chairman of Opera America.
+He was a guest professor of music at San Diego State University in 1986, conducted annual master classes for singers at the Music Academy of the West in Santa Barbara for seven years, and chaired the judging panel for the Metropolitan Opera auditions in the Sydney Opera House in Australia in August 1989.

-In March 2014 he proposed to the Board of Directors that San Diego Opera should be dissolved at the conclusion of its 2014 season in April, citing a decrease in attendance and in major donations.
+In March 2014 he proposed to the board of directors that San Diego Opera should be dissolved at the conclusion of its 2014 season in April, citing a decrease in attendance and in major donations.
 The opera's board of directors agreed by a 33-1 vote.
 The announcement came as a shock to the public, because the company has no debt and had given no public hint it was contemplating closure.
 Amid public criticism of the board and of Campbell personally, the closure deadline was extended several times, and numerous board members including the president resigned.
 The remaining board members chose a new president and placed Campbell on paid administrative leave, effective April 25, 2014.
 On May 15 it was announced that he would be leaving the company.
 After a meeting of the board of directors on May 16, the board voted to rescind the decision to close and announced plans for a 2015 season consisting of three operas.

-Recognition

-He was the San Diego Press Club Headliner of the Year for the Arts in 1991, and in 1997 was chosen as one of the Fathers of the Year for San Diego.
-In 2004 he received The University of Sydney’s prestigious James Wolfensohn Award for “the betterment of society and his profession.”
+He directed Terrence McNally's play, Master Class, for Orlando Opera in 2015.
+For three summers he was a member of the faculty for Martina Arroyo's young artist program, Prelude to Performance in New York, directing La bohème (2016), Suor Angelica and Gianni Schicchi (2017) and Falstaff (2018).
+He directed Aida for Opera Idaho in 2019.

 Personal life

 He married soprano Rachel Gettler in 1982 but they divorced in 1984.
-In 1985 he married Ann Spira, the San Diego Opera's director of strategic planning and projects; they divorced in 2012.
+In 1985 he married Ann Spira, the San Diego Opera's director of strategic planning and projects.
 From 1983 through 2014 they were the top and highest-paid administrators of San Diego Opera.
-He currently resides in the Mission Hills area of San Diego, and is the father of sons Benjamin and David.
+They divorced in 2012 and have two sons.
+In December 2014 he married soprano, Susan Neves.
+They reside in DeLand, Florida.